ankit2186/Information-Retrieval/Part2/readme.txt

 4) The neccessary input files are provided in the 'biscuitwala_ankitkumar' directory for your convenience.

-5) The test queries given in project description are in 'biscuitwala_ankitkumar' directory in op.txt with results generated on bingsuns.
+5) The test queries given in project description are in 'Part2' directory in op.txt with results generated on bingsuns.